📦 Free Shipping over $60

 Choosing CBD Dosage

-When Will I Feel the CBD Effects?
+When Will I Experience the Effects of CBD?

 Depending on the type of product you take, you may feel the effects within a few minutes up to 2 hours.
 It’s important to remember that CBD does not impact you as THC does.
 You will not feel a “high” when taking CBD, but you should feel calm and relaxed.